mickymacirl/CI-P5-EGZ/TESTING.md

 ## Blog Section

 Testing was performed to ensure the blog section of the site functions as intended.
-The tests include user and admin actions such as reading blogs, creating, reading, updating, and deleting posts using the product management section.
+The tests include user and admin actions such as reading blogs, creating, reading, updating, and deleting posts using the post management section.

 Description: